DrJLabs/better-auth-central/docs/tech-spec.md

 ## Implementation Guide

 1. Create `src/config/origins.ts` with default allowlist, env override parser, and validation.
-2. Install/configure `cors` middleware in `src/server.ts`, including OPTIONS handler; keep `trust proxy` call.
+2. Install/configure `cors` middleware in `src/server.ts`, relying on its built-in preflight handling; keep `trust proxy` call.
-3. Add origin guard middleware before auth routes returning 403 for disallowed origins.
+3. Add origin guards so any request with a disallowed origin is rejected and `/api/auth` requests require an allowlisted `Origin` header.
 4. Implement `renderLoginPage` and `renderConsentPage` templates under `src/ui` and update `/login` and `/consent` handlers to use them.
 5. Update `src/auth.ts` to import `resolveAllowedOrigins()` and set Better Auth trusted origins plus secure cookie options derived from `BETTER_AUTH_URL`, honouring `BETTER_AUTH_COOKIE_DOMAIN` when provided and falling back to the registrable domain.
 6. Enhance `scripts/check-discovery.mjs` with `--base-url` flag and logging.